PEM--/devops-tuts/README.md

   (leading to the message `Daemon not responding yet: dial tcp 192.168.33.X:2376: connection refused`).
   Basically, the vagrant provisioning script patches both vagrant virtual servers.
   You can reuse the content of this script on your production server when you create the associated Docker Machine.
-For this, you can use the following command:
+For this, you can use the following command:<br>
   `ssh root@$HOST_IP_PROD "bash -s" < ./provisioning.sh`

-In this last section, we will finish our configuration of our development and pre-production VM by installing Docker Machine and securing their open ports with simple firewall rules.
+In this last section, we will finish our configuration of our development and pre-production hosts by installing Docker Machine and securing their open ports with simple firewall rules.
 The script that we are using is named `postProvisioning.sh`.
 ```sh
 #!/bin/bash